 3. Patients are screened for COVID-19 risk factors and pre-existing conditions when scheduling and upon arrival.
 If risk factors are present that patient will be required to reschedule.
 Patient temperatures are taken at check-in as a further screening precaution, and they are required to sign a COVID-19 Treatment Consent Form.

 4. To facilitate patient social distancing in the office, patients are asked to wait for their appointments in their vehicles when there are others in the waiting area.
 After treatment is completed, patients are guided to the check-out desk individually to avoid crowding.
-Patients are asked to wear masks at all times except while being treated.
+Patients are asked to wear appropriate masks at all times covering nose and mouth area except while being treated.

 5. Common areas (lobby, restrooms, door handles, break rooms, hallways) are cleaned with disinfecting wipes and aerosol spray.
 Pens and clipboards are wiped after each patient use, and all magazines, books and pamphlets have been removed from lobbies.